lukejlatham/vscode-rapid-gui/src/sketchProcessing/README.md

 1. `_setWebviewMessageListener` in `MainWebviewPanel.ts` recieves `processSketchLayout` message with base64 encoded image
 2. `processSketch` function in `processSketchLayout.ts` is called
-3. The sketch is sent via instructor (https://js.useinstructor.com) variant of Azure OpenAI API to generate a UI layout
+3. The sketch is sent via instructor (https://js.useinstructor.com) variant of Azure OpenAI API to generate a JSON UI layout
    -  https://platform.openai.com/docs/guides/vision?lang=curl
    -  Instructor uses in-built openai tools to generate based on schemas in `editorObjectSchemas.ts`
-   -  It also validates results against these schemas and retries
+   -  It validates results against these schemas and retries if incorrect
+   -  It also gives meta cost in tokens in reponse (around 1000-2000 is normal for now, if it gets 10x higher you have likely sent image as text)
 4. The validated layout is converted to a full node tree using `layoutCraftTreeConverter.ts`
 5. The resulting full description is returned as a JSON string and `sketchProcessed` message posted to webview